World Camp

 Anna Angelova | BULGARIA

-Upon coming to Boston to further her education, Anna got introduced to the internationally acclaimed Ahmet Luleci’s Collage Dance Ensemble.
+Upon coming to the United States to further her education, Anna was introduced to the internationally acclaimed Ahmet Lüleci's Collage

-With the start of her own family in Boston, Anna felt the need to be more involved in the local Bulgarian community.
-This is when she joined Ludo Mlado, a Bulgarian folk ensemble led by Pepi Petrov and Marieta Mircheva.
-Anna connected with Ludo Mlado’s mission to preserve the rich dance traditions of Bulgaria.
-An outstanding moment with Ludo Mlado was the opportunity to participate in the Chicago Folk Festival VEREA.
+With the start of her own family, Anna felt the need to be more involved in the local Bulgarian community.
+This is when she joined Ludo Mlado, a Bulgarian folk ensemble led by Pepi Petrov and Marieta Mirčeva.
+Anna connected with Ludo's mission to preserve the rich dance traditions of Bulgaria.
+An outstanding moment with Ludo was the opportunity to participate in the Chicago Folk Festival VEREA.

 Picture